INSTRUCTORS

 Benjamin first taught at the British School of Bahrain, then Umoja Music School, a US non-profit in Tanzania, and taught privately in Spain and in the UK where he is originally from.

 Benjamin is a classically trained musician, who majored in classical violin performance at the University of Southampton, UK.
 He was born and grew up in Belgium, learning to play violin with the Suzuki Method, but also learning any kind of music he got his hands on outside of class, from Irish folk music through his Irish grandmother, gypsy jazz from fellow Belgian born Django Reinhardt, to the string parts in the background of heavy metal songs.
-Benjamin can teach music lessons in both French and English.
+Benjamin can teach music lessons in both French and English and currently teaches music at Noelani Elementary School.

 While at university, he got involved in the local music scene, playing in folk bands, jazz bands, heavy rock bands, and soon noticed how friends from his classical university course were usually very shy and unwilling to perform on stage and branch out from their usual repertoire.
 He realized that a huge part of music was missing from the traditional classical violin class he and most of his university friends had grown up with.
 This was a belief that any music can be good music, and even if you are a total beginner, you have the ability to get up on stage and perform either as an individual or in a group.